I Love It (Icona Pop song): Cover versions

 In 2014, American hard rock band Buckcherry covered the song on their EP Fuck with modified lyrics.

 In 2017, Swedish singer Moneybrother released a punk rock inspired cover version of the song as a part of the eighth season of Så mycket bättre.
 The track received mixed to positive reviews, ultimately failing to chart.

 In August 2025, American singer Molly Tuttle covered the song on her So Long Little Miss Sunshine album, using unusually gentle and lilting vocals and guitar.

+British producer and Charli XCX's longtime collaborator A. G. Cook heavily sampled "I Love It" in his 2025 song "Dread", which served as the lead single from the soundtrack for Charli's 2026 mockumentary film The Moment.